enkidevs/curriculum/data/exploratory-data-analysis/summarize-represent-and-interpret-data-on-a-single-count-or-measurement-variable/histogram-gotchas.md

 yet they tell very different stories.
 One seems to indicate a typical bimodal distribution with two peaks, a valley between, and tails on each extreme, while the other appears to have a U-shaped distribution.
 They have the same bin width (2), but one has segment boundaries at [0, 2), [2, 4), etc., while the other has boundaries at [1, 3), [3, 5), etc.

 The takeaway here is that, because a histogram necessarily condenses information, you must be careful not to obscure important features of the dataset.
-This can be solved by creating and observing multiple histograms, as well as by considering other ways to visualize the data, such as boxplots and one-dimensional scatterplots.
+This can be solved by creating and assessing multiple histograms with different parameters, as well as by considering other ways to visualize the data, such as boxplots and one-dimensional scatterplots.